arjit-siemens/asset-link-sdk/README.md

 --schema-path <extended-schema> --target-class <target-class>
 # Example: al-ctl test assets --base-schema-path ./iah_base-v0.7.5.yaml
 --asset-path ./SatController-001.json --schema-path ./cdm_sat.yaml --target-class SatController

+# Use the -i flag to indicate that the asset is in the form of semantic-identifiers

 # To explore on more actions to perform on Asset Link
 $ al-ctl --help